georgebabarus/magento-filesystem-extension/docs/source/extension/configuration.rst

 Configuration
 *************

-For now available configuration are inserted into the deployment config file /etc/env.php since there are deployment related configs like database connection and are mandatory.
+For now available configuration is inserted into the deployment config file /etc/env.php since there are deployment related configs like database connection and are mandatory.

-Mainly the configuration consists of 3 components:
+The configuration consists mainly of 3 components:

     * ``driver_configs`` which are configurations related to connection to the filesystem provider